MyoThuKha/recipes-app/README.md

 Extensions files for build-in class and config files for network calls.
 - str_extension.dart file adds the functionality of capitalizing letters to the built-in string class.
 - network_manager.dart file handles all the API requests and can only be accepted with a singleton provided by the class itself.
 ViewModel (provider) will call this file and create network requests.
+- storage_manager.dart file handles all the storage calls and can only be accepted with a singleton provided by the class itself.
+ViewModel (provider) will call this file and create storage requests.
+- preference_manager.dart file handles all the perference related calls (e.g. first time user checks, light/dark mode, language, etc.) via shared_preferences.
+App will call this file and create preference requests.

 ---